 Can You Retire at 60 with $2 Million?

-Is $2 million enough to master how to retire at 60 with 2 million dollars?
-The answer depends on your lifestyle, expenses, health, and retirement duration.
-For some, $2 million feels like a fortune; for others, it’s just enough.
-Importantly, a well-managed $2 million portfolio can generate income for 30 years or more, making retirement at 60 achievable.
+Is $2 million enough to retire at 60?
+It depends on lifestyle, expenses, health, and time horizon.
+A well-managed $2 million portfolio can generate income for 30 years or more, making retirement at 60 achievable.
 For example, if you live on $80,000 annually, $2 million could last 25 years without growth.
-But with investments, your money can stretch further, thanks to strategies outlined in this guide on how to retire at 60 with 2 million dollars.
+With reasonable returns, your money can stretch further.
+If your savings are closer to $1 million, our guide to retiring at 60 with $1 million walks through a leaner version of this plan.

 Estimating Your Annual Expenses

-Your retirement budget aligns spending with your values.
+Your retirement budget should match spending to your values.
 Be honest about needs versus wants.

-Healthcare is a major wildcard when learning how to retire at 64 with 2 million dollars.
-Before 65, you’re ineligible for Medicare, so you’ll need private insurance via the Affordable Care Act (ACA) or COBRA.
-Premiums vary by state, income, and plan, ranging from $500–$1,500 monthly.
-To save, explore options like those in our guide on health insurance for early retirees.
-After 65, Medicare reduces costs, but premiums, co-insurance, and supplemental plans (Medigap) add up.
-Long-term care, often uncovered, is another concern.
-For regional estimates, check Healthcare.gov.
+Healthcare is a major wildcard before Medicare at 65.
+If you retire earlier, you’ll need private insurance via the Affordable Care Act (ACA) or COBRA.
+Premiums vary by state, income, and plan—roughly $500–$1,500 monthly.
+After 65, Medicare reduces costs, but premiums, coinsurance, and Medigap add up.
+For a deeper walkthrough of your pre-Medicare coverage choices, see our guide to health insurance options for early retirees.
+Long-term care is another consideration.
+For federal marketplace info, see Healthcare.gov.

-Your $2 million is like a well you sip from carefully when executing how to retire at 60 with 2 million dollars.
-A safe withdrawal rate (SWR) determines how much you can take annually without depleting your portfolio.
-Let’s explore two common approaches.
+Your $2 million is like a well you sip from carefully.
+A safe withdrawal rate (SWR) guides how much to take each year without depleting the portfolio.

 The 4% Rule Explained

-The 4% rule, based on the Trinity Study, suggests withdrawing 4% of your initial portfolio ($80,000 from $2 million) in year one, adjusting for inflation thereafter.
-Historically, this lasts 30 years over 95% of the time with a balanced portfolio (50–75% stocks).
-However, low returns or long retirements may require caution when planning how to retire at 60 with 2 million dollars.
+The 4% rule, based on research like the Trinity Study, suggests withdrawing 4% of your initial portfolio ($80,000 from $2 million) in year one, then adjusting for inflation.
+Historically, this lasted ~30 years for balanced portfolios, but low returns or longer retirements may require caution.

 The 3.5% Rule for Extra Safety